terminalobject/CV/CV.md

 **MThree Consulting** (February '18 - current)

 MThree is a consultancy that trains and deploys graduates to investment banks.

-- Training in Java, JUnit, SQL, Unix and some notions of Finance.
+I underwent training in Java, JUnit, SQL, Unix and some notions of Finance.

 **Deloitte** (Apr '15 to Oct '15)
 *Analyst*